-Use bread to pick up broken glass #Cleaning#bread#great-ideas September 14 | Megan Finley meggyfin With an apartment full of furry creatures, I always freak out when glass breaks in my kitchen.
+Use bread to pick up broken glass #Cleaning#bread#great-ideas September 14 | Megan Finley Horowitz meggyfin With an apartment full of furry creatures, I always freak out when glass breaks in my kitchen.
 Thanks to the Tasted YouTube channel, I now have a good way to make sure glass shards shall be no threat to paws and crumb-searching tongues.
 Do you think this'll work with all types of bread, like sourdough? ᔥ Doobybrain.com Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS A Cesarean birth story told by the birthing mother and her doula NEXT Beyond the chair-pile: What do you do with not-quite dirty clothes?
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS A Cesarean birth story told by the birthing mother and her doula NEXT Beyond the chair-pile: What do you do with not-quite dirty clothes?
 Show/Hide comments [ 11 ] I usually use a damp paper towel.
 Same basic idea in that the teeny shards stick to it.
 4 agree Reply I never have paper towel…and with how glass shatters on my floor we almost never get all the pieces.
 This is so freakin smart its ridiculous.
 1 agrees Reply I would hesitate to use bread since everything is so expensive these days.
 I like the idea of a paper towel as a previous poster suggested.
 Reply I use duck tape, or a sticky lint brush thing, cause it won't miss any bits.
 1 agrees Reply I'm thinking I'd probably use the end pieces that I usually feed to ducks 3 agree Reply It seems like a waste when a damp sponge does the trick just as well.
 Reply …Except for a damp sponge cleans the same dishes that go into my mouth.
 Reply But then you have a possibly shard filled sponge.
 Unless you make one sponge the GLASS CLEANING UP SPONGE.
 1 agrees Reply That was so clear in my mind I didn't even think to mention it!
 Of course, this would be the sponge that's used to scrub the toilet, or any sponge that just doesn't come near food-related items.
 1 agrees Reply The best bread is the wonderbread style squishy bread.
 I've done this a few times, but I usually only have super dense gluten-free stuff, which doesn't work!
 1 agrees Reply The comment at the end makes me think though… what about the wild animals that like to eat things out of the dump.
 Or raccoons getting into things.
 I would feel bad about them eating glass too.
 3 agree Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.